-OKR’s or Objectives and key results is a goal setting framework used by individuals, teams, and organizations to define measurable goals and track their outcomes.
+OKR’s or Objectives and Key Results is a goal setting framework used by individuals, teams, and organizations to define measurable goals and track their outcomes.

 In most cases this includes a hierarchy that can be represented as follows:

-How things use to be done (Performance Management)
+How things use to be done.

-In the “old days” where the only way to measure performance of staff was by conducting Performance reviews by defining KPAs (Key Performance Areas) that apply to an individual and how they deliver their work, and then go into further details by defining KPIs (Key Performance Indicators) that allowed the user to know what to measure for the performance outcomes.
+In the “old days” where the only way to measure performance of staff was with Performance reviews by defining KPAs (Key Performance Areas) that apply to an individual and how they deliver their work, and then go into further details by defining KPIs (Key Performance Indicators) that allowed the user to know what to measure for the performance outcomes.

-The Problem with the “old way”
+The Problem with the “old way” of performance reviews

-With only Performance management being used, the managers are creating their KPA’s and KPI’s in line with the known performance issue areas.
+With only Performance reviews being used, the managers are creating their KPA’s and KPI’s in line with the known performance issue areas.
 For example, if an Employee is not performing in a specific area, the manager will ensure that the KPAs and subsequent KPIs that are assigned to that Employee will focus on those short comings.
 Also placing more weight on the areas that need improvement.
 Unfortunately, this does not focus on any of the overall strategic areas that the strategy has decided they need to focus on for growth.

 This also measures an employee’s performance based on a biased “feeling” from the manager, rather that allowing a non-biased evaluation of an Employee in a specific role or job.
 In short, the performance management is not used as a positive employee engagement tool, giving valuable feedback to the employee to grow their career, but rather as a instrument to punish them for bad behaviour.

-New way of doing things (OKR’s)
+New way of doing performance reviews that include OKR’s

 With more and more companies adopting the OKR approach they now implement plans around fewer but more general performance metrics to track, but with the key being that they look at it from the top down.